Skip to main content

 git checkout main

-Only the specified directories are checked out, saving disk space and clone time.
+Only the specified directories get checked out, saving disk space and clone time.
+For massive monorepos with hundreds of packages, this can shave minutes off your clone.

 Git Submodules vs Monorepo

 Submodules embed one repository inside another.
-They sound appealing but create operational complexity — developers forget to update submodules, CI needs special configuration, and the workflow is generally confusing.
+They sound appealing but create operational complexity — developers forget to update submodules, CI needs special configuration, and the workflow's generally confusing.

 Commands Worth Memorizing

-Here is a cheat sheet of powerful commands that I use regularly:
+Here's a cheat sheet of powerful commands I reach for regularly:

 # See who last modified each line of a file